Team-Ikigami/Ascendance/lore/Basis.md

 With more people reaching an age where they could no longer live a life of movement, the god of death returned from the grave and granted the blessing of death to all species, this was the cause of the great famine of old which brought every city to its knees.
-A parasite infected some food, which when eated, would cause the person to have sped up cell growth, this caused two things; Firstly, they would quickly become deformed fleshy monsters and Secondly, the sped up cell growth in their brain would cause them to become hostile and unintelligent.
-The parasites eggs would also be stuck into the teeth of the monster, which would spread it to any food they ate.
+The city that got the worst of it was called [insert-name-here](#undeadpalace)
 The elves were not given death in the same way as the humans were as they used the weapon granted to those who killed Ondofna the first time.
 Instead they could only die if they were killed or ran out of magic, the one thing they seeked to improve.
 Following suit was the fourth god who gave them the ability to age with